 Navigating the tricky landscape that surrounds telemedicine billing codes can be a tough process on your own.
 Especially since telehealth is a relatively new care method for a widening patient population.
 In addition, the guidelines that govern telehealth reimbursement are still forming and vary from state to state and payer to payer (Medicare, Medicaid, or Private payers).
 For instance, Medicare only covered live video telehealth services but did not provide pre-recorded or asynchronous telehealth reimbursement.
 However, such rules and many more are subject to change after new telehealth billable codes come into effect in 2019.

-Bottom line: Which telehealth billable codes you should watch for depends on your state, practice, and the third-party provider.
+Bottom line: Which telemedicine billing codes you should watch for depends on your state, practice, and the third-party provider.
 Therefore, you will need to do some research of your own to fully grasp how telehealth can affect your practice.
 But here are some basic guidelines for your practice that will help steer you through those muddy waters.